Inflectra/spira-documentation/docs/Developers/SpiraApps-Reference.md

 A given field may have data and metadata of multiple types, such as a label & an ID. in these cases, the field has multiple data properties for it's different components.
 This resource will summarize how to access these pieces of information on the details page as a SpiraApp developer & where to expect to find specific information available on artifact details pages.

 If you are unsure what is available, network requests in browser dev tools can be filtered by Form_Retrieve on details pages to capture the relevant response. the d.Fields object in the response contains field names as it's keys, and the values for a given field are the data properties available.
-This document is not an exhaustive list.
+This document is not an exhaustive list of data properties, as many are not likely to be useful for SpiraApp developers.

 === "textValue"
     This data property contains the string information about a field.